sereyatiampati/Realtor.com/README.md

 2. Change directory  to the cloned repo `cd Realtor.com`
 3. Run `bundle install` to install the Rails API dependencies
 4. Run `rails server` to start the server
+5. Run `rails db:migrate db:seed`
-5. Run `npm install --prefix client` to install dependencies for the react frontend application
+6. Run `npm install --prefix client` to install dependencies for the react frontend application
-6. Run `npm start --prefix client` to start the react frontend
+7. Run `npm start --prefix client` to start the react frontend

 ### Features